PseudoDevs/IamGhost/abmd4.md

-Last updated: 2024-04-09 11:30:21
+Last updated: 2024-04-09 11:30:58
-Random Quote: If you want my advice?
-Get out of your own goddamn drama for a minute. - Nicky Nichols
+Random Quote: Let's hit a motel, jam in a quickie and get you back to your wedding. - Ted Mosby